javapathfinder/jpf-wiki-sync/install/Downloading-sources.md

 JPF sources are kept as [Git](https://git-scm.com/) repositories on GitHub within the [Java Pathfinder organization](https://github.com/javapathfinder/).
 You need to clone the repository (e.g. https://github.com/javapathfinder/jpf-core) that you are interested in.

 There are two stable branches in our repository:
-1. `java-8`: It provides Java 8 support using the Ant Build system.
+1. `java-8`: It provides Java 8 support using Gradle build system.
-2. `master`: Contains the latest stable version of our repository.

-If you want to keep using Ant, consider using the `java-8` branch.
-The branch `master` will drop Ant support to switch to Gradle.
+2. `java-11`: It provides Java 11 support using Gradle build system and is also the **default** branch now.

 Feel free to fork the desired repository.
 Contributions are welcome, and we invite you to subscribe to our mailing list: java-pathfinder@googlegroups.com